Visit Dyker Heights Christmas Lights: All The Info

 You’ll be blown away by the stunning Christmas lights and decorations in Dyker Heights!
+A beautiful neighborhood with amazing houses located in Brooklyn.
 Over 100,000 people visit Dyker Heights each year to see the most over-the-top Christmas decorations.

 A must for NYC Christmas visitors and locals!
-You’ll see inflatable Santas, snowmen, carols, musical accompaniment, motorized Christmas deco and more!
+You’ll see inflatable Santas, snowmen, carols, musical accompaniment, motorized Christmas decor and more!
+Absolutely amazing!

 WATCH THE VIDEO: DYKER HEIGHTS CHRISTMAS LIGHTS 2016

 - Dress warmly!
-December can be very cold so make sure to bring your winter coat, gloves, scarf, hat, etc.
+December can be very cold.
+Bring your winter coat, gloves, scarf, beanie, etc.

 Many houses will remain lit and decorated through January 4th.